 On How to Let Go of Someone You Love, over 100 readers asked for help accepting a breakup.
 Here is one of the most common comments: “I am struggling on how to accept, understand and let go of the greatest relationship and person I have ever met and been with.
 He was not in the right emotional place to give me the future that I wanted.
 He said he loved me but didn’t love me as much as I loved him.
 He felt like something was missing and he couldn’t string me along if he isn’t 100% sure about me.
 How do I accept this and move on?”

-“We were known as the sweet happy loving couple with a beautiful family at work, school, community, everywhere.
-Why do I love someone so much that did me so wrong?
+“We were known as the sweet happy loving couple with a beautiful family at work, school, community, everywhere,” says Gloria on How to Cope When Your Husband Leaves You for Her.
+“Why do I love someone so much that did me so wrong?
 Ten years he cheated on me, and I believed all those lies.
 I am so mad at myself.
 I was just too comfortable and thought he loved me completely.
 I need advice please.”

+The more you fight the fact that your relationship ended, the worse you will feel.
 The more you resist the breakup, the harder it will be to heal and move on.

-Learn to live with your little shadow
+1. Learn to live with the shadows of loss

 “It’s a sad day when you find out that it’s not accident or time or fortune, but just yourself that kept things from you.” – Lillian Hellman.